Princess Amalie of Saxony: Life

 Princess Amalie was the eldest child of Prince Maximilian of Saxony and Princess Carolina of Parma.
 She was named after her maternal grandmother, Maria Amalia, Duchess of Parma.
 She was also the granddaughter of Frederick Christian, Elector of Saxony; niece of Frederick Augustus I, King of Saxony and Anthony, King of Saxony; sister of Frederick Augustus II, King of Saxony and John, King of Saxony; and aunt of Albert, King of Saxony and George, King of Saxony.

-She lived her entire life in Pillnitz Castle near Dresden.
-She was a well-educated and intellectually curious woman who composed chamber music, opera, and sacred music, sang, wrote comedies, and played the harpsichord.
+She spent most of her life in Pillnitz Castle near Dresden.
+Known for her education and intellectual interests, she composed chamber, opera, and sacred music, performed as a singer, wrote comedies, and played the harpsichord.

 Amalie was a young girl during the time of the Napoleonic Wars and had to flee from her castle several times.
 She and her family were forced to sleep on straw wherever they could find shelter.
 She met Napoleon several times and held a negative opinion of him.
 When Napoleon observed that she was angry with him because he warred against her family, but that she should and would accustom herself to the situation, she firmly replied that there were some things one can't be accustomed to.